zcorpan/html-parser-book/manuscript/2-parser.md

 Append the current input character to the current tag token's tag name.

-The input is still `<p`, and the “p” falls into the *Anything else* clause.
-The start tag token’s name is now “p”.
+The input is still `<p`, and the "p" falls into the *Anything else* clause.
+The start tag token’s name is now "p".
 The tokenizer stays in this state for the next character.

-The input is now `<p>`; the “>” switches back to the *data state* and emits the start tag token.
+The input is now `<p>`; the ">" switches back to the *data state* and emits the start tag token.
 This token will immediately be handled by the tree builder before the tokenizer can continue.

 The next few character are "Hello", handled in the *data state*.
-Each character emits a character token with the data being the given character, i.e., 5 character tokens “H” “e” “l” “l” “o”.
+Each character emits a character token with the data being the given character, i.e., 5 character tokens "H" "e" "l" "l" "o".

 The `</p>` goes through similar states as the start tag, but obviously creates an end tag token instead.
-The “/” switches to the *end tag open state*:
+The "/" switches to the *end tag open state*:

 Consume the next input character: